printers-for-people/catboat/docs/CANBUS.md

-* A USB to CAN bridge board will not appear as a USB serial device, it will not show up when running `ls /dev/serial/by-id`, and it can not be configured in Klipper's printer.cfg file with a `serial:` parameter.
-The bridge board appears as a "USB CAN adapter" and it is configured in the printer.cfg as a [CAN node](#configuring-klipper).
+* A USB to CAN bridge board will not appear as a USB serial device, it will not show up when running `ls /dev/serial/by-id`, and it can not be configured in Kalico's printer.cfg file with a `serial:` parameter.
+The bridge board appears as a "USB CAN adapter" and it is configured in the printer.cfg as a [CAN node](#configuring-kalico).

 ## Tips for troubleshooting